 The SBCTC in conjunction with the Superintendent of Public Instruction has adopted rules governing Running Start, a program that allows eligible eleventh and twelfth graders to enroll in college for the purpose of earning credits toward high school graduation while earning college credits (see WAC 131-46; WAC 392-169-005; RCW 28A.600.390).

-Tech Prep is a program outlined in Perkins legislation, It is intended to increase the articulation of high school and college professional/technical programs (see Appendix F: Tech Prep Education: Guidelines for Statewide Articulation Using the Direct Transcription Method).
+Career and Technical Education (CTE) Dual Credit is a program outlined in Perkins legislation, It is intended to increase the articulation of high school and college professional/technical programs (see Appendix F: Guidelines for Statewide Articulation Using the Direct Transcription Method).

 4.60.40 College in the High School